mstykow/cloud-app-factory/README.md

 # cloud-app-factory

-_Cloud App Factory_ is a tutorial of how to deploy Cloud infrastructure at the click of a web app button.
+_Cloud App Factory_: deploy Cloud infrastructure at the click of a web app button with AWS CDK—a tutorial.

 ![generate-template-success](media/generate-template-success.png#75p)